argyriou/multi_task_learning/README.md

 and
 [A Spectral Regularization Framework for Multi-Task Structure Learning](http://ttic.uchicago.edu/~argyriou/papers/spectral_mtl.pdf).

 Note that it is possible to use the method with a nonlinear kernel instead of explicit features.
-It suffices to run the code on the Gram matrix after a preprocessing with a Gram-Schmidt or Cholesky decomposition (see [Convex Multi-Task Feature Learning](http://ttic.uchicago.edu/~argyriou/papers/mtl_feat.pdf)).
+It suffices to run the code on the Gram matrix after a preprocessing with a Gram-Schmidt or Cholesky decomposition (see [Convex Multi-Task Feature Learning](http://ttic.uchicago.edu/~argyriou/papers/mtl_feat.pdf) sec.
+5).